 Your analytics are an incredibly important part of what makes your association’s website useful—sometimes even essential to its bottom line.

 But when that data isn’t quite accurate, it can create some big problems—and lead you to some decisions that aren’t the right ones.

-According to the advertising verification firm CHEQ, 18 percent of online ad traffic from October through February was fraudulent, which is a lot, but only half of the 36 percent rate the Interactive Advertising Bureau bandied about five years ago.
+According to the advertising verification firm CHEQ, 18 percent of online ad traffic from October 2018 through February of 2019 was fraudulent, which is a lot, but only half of the 36 percent rate the Interactive Advertising Bureau bandied about more than five years ago.
 (Credit the recent progress made on ad fraud, apparently.)